rfoust/FlexModule/README.md

 To see all of the cmdlets available in this module, run "Get-FlexCommand".
 The commands currently available are:

+* Connect-FlexRadio
+* Disable-FlexLog
+* Disable-FlexTNF
+* Disconnect-FlexRadio
+* Enable-FlexLog
+* Enable-FlexTNF
+* Export-FlexDatabase
-* connect-FlexRadio
+* Get-FlexCommand
-* disable-FlexTNF
+* Get-FlexLatestFolderPath
-* disconnect-FlexRadio
+* Get-FlexLibPath
-* enable-FlexTNF
+* Get-FlexLog
-* export-FlexDatabase
+* Get-FlexMemory
-* get-FlexCommand
+* Get-FlexPacket
-* get-FlexControlLog
+* Get-FlexPanadapter
-* get-flexlatestfolderpath
+* Get-FlexProfile
-* get-flexlibpath
+* Get-FlexRadio
-* get-FlexMemory
+* Get-FlexSliceReceiver
-* get-flexpacket
+* Get-FlexVersion
-* get-FlexPanadapter
+* Import-FlexLib
-* get-FlexProfile
+* Install-FlexGPS
-* get-FlexRadio
+* New-FlexMemory
-* get-FlexSliceReceiver
+* New-FlexSliceReceiver
-* import-flexlib
+* Remove-FlexMemory
-* new-FlexMemory
+* Remove-FlexPanadapter
-* new-FlexSliceReceiver
+* Remove-FlexSliceReceiver
-* remove-FlexMemory
+* Restart-FlexRadio
-* remove-FlexPanadapter
+* Select-FlexMemory
-* remove-FlexSliceReceiver
+* Set-FlexMemory
-* select-FlexMemory
+* Set-FlexPanadapter
-* set-FlexMemory
+* Set-FlexRadio
-* set-FlexPanadapter
+* Set-FlexSliceReceiver
-* set-FlexRadio
+* Start-FlexScreenSaver
-* set-FlexSliceReceiver
+* Uninstall-FlexGPS

 If you have questions, feel free to ask (rfoust at gmail.com).
 If you are interested in a feature that I haven't implemented yet, let me know and I'll probably make it a priority.
 This is a "proof-of-concept" and "for-fun" project.